Errare-humanum-est/CMurphi/MURPHI.md

 possession, use, or operation of Software or Licensed Program(s) by LICENSEE or its customers.

-Notes:

-A.  Responsible use:
+## Responsible use

 Murphi is to be used as a DEBUGGING AID, not as a means of guaranteeing the correctness of a design.
 We do not guarantee that all errors can be caught with Murphi.
 There are many reasons for this: